PowerShell/Modules/Modules/Microsoft.PowerShell.SecretsManagement/Docs/DesignDoc.md

 - PSCredential - PowerShell credential secret

 - Hashtable - Hash table of name value pairs, where values are restricted to the above secret types.

+String secret types are always stored as SecureString types.
+When adding a string secret type, the (Add-Secret) cmdlet will accept a String type but then convert it to SecureString type for storage.
+When retrieving the secret, the (Get-Secret) cmdlet will return a SecureString type unless the `-AsPlainText` parameter switch is used.
+See the [Security]() section of this document for more information.

 ## Vault extension registration